w3c/wai-fundamentals-overview/content/foundations-course.md

 The course is structured so that you can focus on the topics that you are most interested in.
 Optional activities and additional materials provide more learning on specific topics.

+{% include image.html src="checks-image-1.png" alt="checks boxes, green checkmarks, red x-marks" class="normal right" %}

 For example, you can choose to focus on:
 * **Coding** web applications to meet international W3C standards.
 * **Designing** interfaces to meet the needs of people with disabilities, including older users.
+* **Writing** a business case to present to management.
 * **Advocating** for accessibility by understanding real-life experiences of how accessibility is essential for some, and useful for all.
-* **Writing** a business case to present to management.
-* **Planning** and managing accessibility in projects and in organizations.
+* **Managing** accessibility in projects and in organizations.
 * **Checking** web pages for basic accessibility issues and improving accessibility.

 We encourage you to go through the entire course, even if you focus more on some topics.

-The **syllabus** includes:
+### Course content (syllabus):

+{% include image.html src="wcag2.1AA-blue-v.svg" alt="W3C WAI-AA WCAG 2.1 logo" class="normal right" %}

 *  What is Web Accessibility (2 sections) &mdash; challenges the way you may approach accessibility.
 *  **People and Digital Technology** (5 sections) &mdash; gives you the “why” behind the what you need to do for accessibility.
 *  Business Case and Benefits (2 sections) &mdash; explains how accessibility can expand market reach, demonstrate social responsibility, drive innovation, and minimize legal risk.
-*  **Principles, Standards, and Checks** (5 sections) &mdash; walks through the accessibility requirements in Web Content Accessibility Guidelines (WCAG); provides optional material for learning more about coding accessibly; guides you to use tools to check some accessibility barriers.
+*  **Principles, Standards, and Checks** (5 sections) &mdash; guides you through understanding accessibility requirements and checking for accessibility barriers (also called evaluating or testing for errors or bugs) &mdash; with non-technical and technical guidance; provides optional material for learning more about coding accessibly.
 *  Getting Started with Accessibility (2 sections) &mdash; explains approaches for integrating accessibility into your design and development processes; provides tips for getting started with accessibility right away.

 _More “What you’ll learn” and syllabus is in the [edX course page](https://www.edx.org/course/web-accessibility-introduction)._